OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/command-syntax.md

 A [`#`](Comment/Comment) character at the start of a line indicates a one-line comment.
 A group of lines that start with [`/*`](CommentBlockStart/CommentBlockStart.md) and end with [`*/`](CommentBlockEnd/CommentBlockEnd.md) indicate a block of comments and all intervening commands will be ignored in processing.

+## Commands - Indentation ##

+As of TSTool version 14.6.0, the popup menu for commands provides the
+***Indent Right*** menu to increase indentation and ***Indent Left*** menu to decrease indentation.
+Indentation by default uses 4 spaces similar to Python and it is recommended that multiples of 4 spaces are used for indentation.

+Indentation can be used for commands enclosed within [`If`](If/If.md) and [`For`](For/For.md) command blocks to improve readability.
+Command editors typically do not show indentation but the indentation will be retained after a command is edited.

 ## Commands - Time Series Identifiers ##